mhwlng/streamdeck-elite/README.md

 `C:\Users\{UserName}\AppData\Roaming\Elgato\StreamDeck\Plugins\com.mhwlng.elite.sdPlugin`

-To uninstall, stop the Stream Deck application
+To uninstall, stop the Stream Deck application:

 `c:\Program Files\Elgato\StreamDeck\StreamDeck.exe`

-and delete the com.mhwlng.elite.sdPlugin directory
+and delete the com.mhwlng.elite.sdPlugin directory.

-Some example button images can be found in the source code images directory
+Some example button images can be found in the source code images directory.

 The com.mhwlng.elite.sdPlugin directory contains a pluginlog.log file, which may be useful for troubleshooting.